 Rebecca loves her job and enjoys all aspects of general practice.
 Her primary interests include Women’s Health, Family Planning & Fertility, Preventative medicine, Psychological conditions & Travel medicine.
 She particularly enjoys seeing children and has just completed the Diploma of Child Health through Westmead Children’s Hospital in Sydney.
 When not at work, Rebecca is kept busy by her twin boys.

 Dr George Forgan-Smith General Practitioner

 Dr George Forgan-Smith is a general practitioner who trained at the University of Queensland in Brisbane graduating in 2003, and has worked at a number of practices including Byron Bay and Melbourne.
 He has worked extensively in sexual health and psychiatry.

-When he is not working, Dr George enjoys his work as an educator teaching doctors but also travelling internationally teaching sexual health.
+When he is not working, Dr George enjoys his work as a health educator teaching doctors but also travelling internationally teaching.
 He is also a regular participant in Camp Quality as a doctor, companion and medical advisor.

 Dr Manjit Kala General Practitioner